kororaproject/kp-documentation/Development-Notes.md

 This project started as a result of the discussion on https://github.com/kororaproject/website/issues/55 and also the request from a number of people to allow contributions by pull requests.

+It has been agreed that the wiki won't be used and so it will no longer be updated.
+The repo will be maintained and it will be used to develop new documents and to accept contributions from the community.
+The repo will contiue to host the images used on the Korora website documentation.

 <a name="recent-changes"></a>
 ## Recent Changes
 Footer - added, copied from the website